-HealtheLife gives you 24/7 secure online access to your hospital services and hospital digital health information from any computer or smartphone.
-You can also ask to access the information and services of your children, and those of any adult or elderly family members you may be supporting in care.
+HealthELife gives you 24/7 secure online access to review select services that have been scheduled in the hospital setting and review your hospital digital health information from any computer or smartphone.
+You can also access the information and services of any adult or elderly family member you may be supporting in care.

 - View your lab results, including most COVID-19 tests

-- View your x-ray, ultrasound and other medical imaging results
+- View your x-ray, ultrasound and other medical imaging reports

 - Book test appointments at select medical labs

 How to use: